 Windhoek, Namibia’s capital, nestles among rolling hills, bounded by the Eros Mountains in the east, the Auas Mountains to the south and the Khomas Hochland in the west.
 It is a meeting place between Africa and Europe, the new and the old.
 In the capital’s main street, well-preserved German colonial buildings stand in sharp contrast to modern architectural styles, while Herero women in their traditional dresses mingle with executives dressed in the latest fashions.

 Okahandja, 70 km north of the city, has, among its attractions, the Ombo Ostrich farm, the historic Rhenish Mission Church, two informal craft markets where Kavango wood carvings can be bought and the graves of Herero leaders.
-The annual procession of the Red Flag Herero, towards the end of August each year, is one of the most colourful cultural events in Namibia.
+The annual procession of the Red Flag Herero, towards the end of August each year, is one of the most colorful cultural events in Namibia.
 Von Bach Dam just south of Okahandja is popular with yachting, waterskiing and angling enthusiast.

 Situated 90 km south of the capital, Rehoboth owes its existence largely to the thermal spring surfacing there.

 Stretching from the Windhoek valley westwards is the Khomas Hochland, an upland region of rolling hills dissected by deep (dry) river valleys.
 Still further west, the table-top Gamsberg mountain dominates the eroded escarpment which is traversed by several mountain passes linking the interior and the Namib Desert.
 The far-reaching vistas from the summit of Spreedshoogte, en route to Solitaire and Sossusvlei, are among the most spectacular.